Property Sale | How To Complete Enquiry Forms So You Won’t Be Sued - Misrepresentation.

 MISREPRESENTATION

 You can be sued for misrepresentation where your buyer suffers loss and can prove you misled them.
-Recent case law resulted in a seller losing, and paying significant damages, where he stated there was "no" Japanese Knotweed at the property.
+Case law has resulted in a seller losing, and paying significant damages, where he stated there was "no" Japanese Knotweed at a property.
 He had not had this confirmed by an expert.

 Japanese Knotwed is an invasive plant which spreads rapidly and damages buildings and their foundations.
 Lenders may refuse to lend on property which is infested with Knotweed.
 Bamboo and Hog Weed are also now an issue.